dotm/dotm.github.io/_posts/2019-09-13-how-school-shooter-gets-made.markdown

 Now, let's stop here and not talk about physical torture.
 We might end up talking about how a terrorist kingpin gets made.

 P.S.
 Obviously, there may be other ways to make a school shooter (or a terrorist kingpin).
 I don't know much about them though.
+Ask the devil, it'll tell you.